Ayaanh001/Assistant-Chooser/README.md

 If you **do not need Gemini Assistant**, you can instead set **Assistant Chooser** as the **default assistant**.
 In this mode:
-Clicking the **Google** app will open **Google’s voice search**, not Gemini Assistant switching inside the app continues to work normally
+Clicking the **Google** app will open **Google’s voice search**, not Gemini Assistant switching inside the app continues to work normally.